CardiacSense Ltd: Overview

 CardiacSense Ltd is a private limited company founded in 2009 as Sportracker.
-The company formerly developed a device for tracking heart rate readings during sport activities.
-In 2015 the company changed its name to CardiacSense and refocused activities on medical devices.
-CardiacSense's devices monitor heart rate for the purpose of detecting heart disorders such as atrial fibrillation tachycardia, bradycardia, PVCs, PACs, pause, and cardiac arrest.
+The company formerly developed a tracking device heart rate readings during sports activities.
+In 2015, the company changed its name to CardiacSense and refocused its activities on medical devices.
+CardiacSense's devices monitor heart rate to detect heart disorders such as atrial fibrillation tachycardia, bradycardia, PVCs, PACs, pause, and cardiac arrest.
 The device comes in the form of a wristwatch.
 It monitors heart rate (HR), heart rate variabilities (HRV), respiratory rate, blood pressure (continuously and cuff-less) as well as measures oxygen saturation (SpO2) and body temperature, skin temperature, and additional vital signs.

 The watch can monitor and detect sleep apnea as well as Chronic Obstructive Pulmonary Disease (COPD) and Congestive Heart Failure (CHF) patients’ health condition deterioration.

 Technology

-CardiacSense technology combines Electrocardiogram (ECG) and Photoplethysmography (PPG) sensors along with a unique mechanics, optics and algorithm.
+CardiacSense technology combines Electrocardiogram (ECG) and Photoplethysmography (PPG) sensors along with a unique mechanics, optics, and algorithm.
 The PPG is an optical sensing technique that measures changes in fluid (blood) volume.
-The company developed a proprietary optical solution as well as an artifact sensor that improve the accuracy by eliminating all movement artifacts that effects the PPG sensor.
+The company developed a proprietary optical solution and an artifact sensor that improve accuracy by eliminating all movement artifacts that affect the PPG sensor.
 The device has a continuous monitoring capability.
-In case of an Arrhythmia, such as Atrial Fibrillation, the watch alerts the user and send messages to the patient's physician.
+In an Arrhythmia, such as Atrial Fibrillation, the watch alerts the user and sends messages to the patient's physician.
 The user's data is saved in the watch memory and uploaded to a cloud application via the user's cellular device.

-In the United States, the watch will be issued by a prescription and the physician can choose if and when to be notified.
+In the United States, the watch will be issued by a prescription, and the physician can choose if and when to be notified.

-In Europe and rest of the world, the watch will not require a prescription.
+The watch will not require a prescription in Europe and the rest of the world.

 CardiacSense completed its first clinical trial at the Tel Aviv Sourasky Medical Center in 2016.
 Since then CardiacSense completed different multi-site clinical trials at the Tel Aviv Sourasky Medical Center, The Rambam Health Care Campus in Haifa and The Sheba Medical Center in Ramat Gan and in UCSF.
-The company is planning a series of new clinical trials in Israel and in the United States for respiratory rate, sleep apnea, oxygen saturation and blood pressure.
+The company is planning a series of new clinical trials in Israel and in the United States for respiratory rate, sleep apnea, oxygen saturation, and blood pressure.

 Capitalization

 CardiacSense has raised ~25M$ million to date (May 2022).
-Rounds were: ~2M$ in (2010-2016), ~6.7M$ in (2017-2019), ~6.7M$ in (2019–2020), ~10M$ in (2021-2022).
+Rounds were: ~2M$ in (2010–2016), ~6.7M$ in (2017–2019), ~6.7M$ in (2019–2020), ~10M$ in (2021–2022).